Skip to main content

 Completing the Application

-California Penal Code sections 26150 and 26155 provide that a sheriff of a county or the chief or other head of a municipal police department of any city or city and county shall issue a license to carry a pistol, revolver, or other firearm capable of being concealed upon the person (CCW license).
 Penal Code section 26175 requires the Attorney General to prescribe a statewide standard application form for a CCW license.
 Answering all the questions on the Application does not guarantee the issuance of a Concealed Weapon Permit.
 The determination whether to issue the license is at the discretion of the licensing authority.
 Pursuant to California Penal Code section 26160, each licensing authority will have a written policy summarizing their requirements for issuance of a Concealed Weapon Permit.
 In addition, prior to issuing a Concealed Weapon Permit, the California State Statutes require proof that:

 • The applicant is not a disqualified person to receive such a license, as determined in accordance with the standards set forth in Penal Code 26202;